-Downspouts are one of the major part of their gutter project that homeowners neglect.
+Downspouts are one of the major parts of their gutter project that homeowners neglect.
 Even those who do a fair amount of research rarely understand that there are differences in the gauge of their downspouts.
-Unfortunately most contractors will neglect informing their customers what gauge they are using because thinner, inferior products.
+Unfortunately, most contractors will neglect to inform their customers what gauge they are using because of thinner, inferior products.
 Some contractors will advertise that they use .032 gauge gutters and just leave it to the customer to assume that the downspout is the same gauge — it is not.

 There are three gauges that are used for corrugated aluminum downspouts:

-.024 is the thickest gauge available in customer colors.
-Unfortunately it is not available in all areas.
+(3) .024 is the thickest gauge available in customer colors.
+Unfortunately, it is not available in all areas.

-The only time when a homeowner could neglect the gauge is if they have a zero percent chance of being bumped or jarred by children, pets or wildlife.
-At the same time, it makes sense to plan for contingencies and homeowners who choose the lightest gauge will likely have to have repairs at some time in the future.
+The only time when a homeowner could neglect the gauge is if they have a zero percent chance of being bumped or jarred by children, pets, or wildlife.
+At the same time, it makes sense to plan for contingencies, and homeowners who choose the lightest gauge will likely have to have repaired at some time in the future.

 Jim McGuigan is a contractor residing in Brown Deer, Wisconsin.
 His work on gutters, floodwater management, and water hydrology projects has helped thousands of homeowners in Southeastern Wisconsin.